SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

            }
        }

-You call a failable initializer in the same way that you call a nonfailable initializer, except that you must deal with the optionality of the result.
+You call an ``init?`` failable initializer in the same way that you call a nonfailable initializer, except that you must deal with the optionality of the result.

 .. testcode:: failable